suchyta1/Valarauko/README.md

 ## Generating the Balrog job

 Use [BuildJob.py](https://github.com/suchyta1/BalrogMPI/blob/nompi/BuildJob.py) to build the Balrog jobs to submit to the queue scheduler.
-In priciple, these jobs have a practically infinite number of adjustable parameters, but I've attempted to set the defaults to be what you probably want, particularly if you're running at BNL or NERSC, which is probably the case.
-(Only crazy people like me venture to set up stuff like this on new systems.)
+In principle, these jobs have a practically infinite number of adjustable parameters, but I've attempted to set the defaults to be what you probably want.
+You shouldn't need to ever look at a lot of the settings, so they're indeed hidden from you to start.
+There are also a lot of dependencies; I have everything you need installed on the astro cluster at BNL and edison at NERSC.
+One can supply a bash script to be sourced to set up all the software at the computing site.

+[BuildJob.py](https://github.com/suchyta1/BalrogMPI/blob/nompi/BuildJob.py) takes up to 3 command line arguments.
+You'll always need to give ```--config```.
+This is a python file ([see and example I use on edison](https://github.com/suchyta1/BalrogMPI/blob/nompi/site-setups/Edison/y1-config.py)), which sets up configuration dictionaries for all the run parameters.
+This is done in a function called ```CustomConfig```.
+In priciple all of these have a default, and you're actually changing the defaults.